 Plant residues left from the previous crop can affect the supply of sulfur.
-Soil microbes need S in order to breakdown C in the soil.
+Soil microbes need sulfur to break down carbon (C) in the soil.
 Plant material with a C:S ratio of 200:1 or less will mineralize SO4-S while a ratio of 400:1 or greater will immobilize SO4-S in the soil.
-A summary of average C:S ratios from field studies conducted in Minnesota is given in Table 2.

 Several minerals found in soils contain S in some form.
 The S in the various minerals is transformed to available SO4-S as these minerals are weathered or broken down during the growing season.
-As would be expected, there is a wide range in the total S content of Minnesota soils (Table 1).
+As would be expected, there is a wide range in the total S content of Minnesota soils.

-Most fuels that are burned for heat, power, and transportation contain some S. When fuels are burned, the S escapes as sulfur dioxide gas (SO2).
-The SO2 is absorbed in rainfall and reaches the soil as SO4-S. The SO2 content of the atmosphere is high near many industrialized cities; however, in the Twin Cities the concentration of SO2 in the air is quite low.
+Most fuels that are burned for heat, power and transportation contain some sulfur.
+When fuels are burned, the S escapes as sulfur dioxide gas (SO2).
+The SO2 is absorbed in rainfall and reaches the soil as SO4-S. The SO2 content of the atmosphere is high near many industrialized cities, however, in the Twin Cities, the concentration of SO2 in the air is quite low.

-Some pesticides contain S. However, their contribution to the total amount of S in the soil system is quite low.
+Some pesticides contain sulfur.
+However, their contribution to the total amount of S in the soil system is quite low.

-In the past, commercial fertilizers supplied considerable S in addition to the usual N, P2O5, and K2O.
+In the past, commercial fertilizers supplied considerable sulfur in addition to the usual nitrogen, phosphorus and potassium.
 Today, as the fertilizer products become more concentrated and the analysis increases, S contents are less.

 This can be an important source of S for limited areas in Minnesota.
 Sulfur is present in irrigation water as SO4-S. The amount of SO4-S can vary and can supply most of the needed S for a growing crop.

-Sulfur is removed from the soil system by two major mechanisms.
-These are:
+Sulfur is removed from the soil system by two mechanisms.

-When S is deficient, growth is reduced and maturity is delayed.
-With inadequate supplies of S, there is a reduction in protein formation with a subsequent yellowing of the foliage.
-With alfalfa and red clover, the entire leaf area has a light green color (Figure 1).
-The leaves on S deficient corn become light green.
-This is accompanied by a distinct striping of the leaves.
-Young S deficient corn plants are shown in figure 2.
-Plant analysis can be used as a management tool for detecting shortages of S in crops.
-Deficient, marginal, and sufficient levels of S in plant tissue are summarized in Table 3.
+When S is deficient, plant growth is reduced and maturity is delayed.
+With inadequate supplies of S, protein formation is reduced and the foliage turns yellow.
+With alfalfa and red clover, the entire leaf area has a light green color.
+The leaves on S-deficient corn become light green with a distinct striping of the leaves.

 Deficiency symptoms in crops